Amazon::API - A generic base class for AWS Services

 The serialization of Amazon::API::Botocore::Shape isn't working

-Serialization output for every class for every API has not been fully
+Serialization output for every class for every API method has not been

-tested and my never be given the breadth of objects and services.
-You
+fully tested and my never be given the breadth of objects and

-may find that some API methods return Bad Request or do not
+services.
+You may find that some API methods return Bad Request or

 expected.
 Requests are serialized based solely on the metadata